The Blue Flag certification

 These are just a few.
 For a full list click here.

-Here are some beaches that caught our eye.
+We now take look at some of the sustainable beaches certified by the Blue Flag label.
 The beaches selected are in no order and have been selected randomly across geographies.
+Here are some that caught our eye.

 Rösjöbadet, Sweden, Stockholm